 PCBs with fewer chlorines can volatilize from water, soil, or contaminated materials and effect local air concentrations (ATSDR 2000, Carlson and Hites 2005, Du et al. 2009).
-They can also be transported long distances by global air currents and have been detected in remote national parks and polar research stations where no local sources exist (national park study, Choi et al. 2008).
+They can also be transported long distances by global air currents and have been detected polar research stations where no local sources exist (Choi et al. 2008).
 Heavier PCBs are not volatile but can contaminate air when adhered to demolition dust, wind-blown dust, and airborne particulate.
 Inhalation was thought to be the primary pathway of occupational exposure to PCBs historically but was largely ignored for general population exposures until recently.
 PCB air monitoring started in Chicago in 1995 and found surprising PCB concentrations in urban air.
-Hu et al. 2008 measured 209 PCB congeners in Chicago area air with a range of the total PCB concentration from 0.075 to 5.500 ng/m3 and the annual average of 0.835 ng/m3.
-PCB levels were highest on hot summer days and approached EPA "de minimus" cancer risk estimate for chronic inhalation of evaporated PCB congeners12.
-Similar air concentrations results have been reported from the Philadelphia area (Du et al. 2009) and Cleveland, OH (Basu et al. 2009).
-Lower levels (approximately 45-200 pg/g) have been detected in polar regions (Choi et al. 2008) and in various remote locations around the Great lakes region (Basu et al. 2009).
+Hu et al. 2008 analyzed for 209 PCB congeners in Chicago area air and reported an annual average of 0.000835 μg/m3 (range 0.000075 to 0.0055 μg/m3).
+Similar air concentrations results have been reported from the Philadelphia, PA (Du et al. 2009) and Cleveland, OH (Basu et al. 2009).
+Air levels at least an order of magnitude lower have been detected in polar regions (Choi et al. 2008) and in various remote locations around the Great lakes region (Basu et al. 2009).